Yichuans/presentation/gland-2016.md

 <i class="fa fa-book fa-2x"></i></span>
 <span class="fragment"><i class="fa fa-long-arrow-right fa-2x"></i>
 <i class="fa fa-frown-o fa-2x"></i></span>
-note: I have been privileged to have worked on a number of studies. reports.
-Great works - delicately balanced, nuanced messages, excellent. knowledge products. <br>
+note: I have the privilege to have worked on various projects contributing to IUCN's e, m, upstream <br> the reality
-a) painstakingly compile a lot of biodiversity observation data, sometimes modelled abstruse data; b) turn these data into even more abstruse scientific analysis and thick papers 3) our audience find it hard to understand and use. why didn't achieve the impact: a) not good enough work; b) just not enough packaging - making their life easier?
+a) painstakingly compile a lot of biodiversity observation data, sometimes modelled abstruse data; b) turn these data into even more abstruse scientific analysis and thick papers 3) our audience find it hard to understand and use - > didn't achieve the impact: <br>
+a) not good enough work; b) just not enough packaging - making their life difficult?

 <i class="fa fa-flask fa-5x"></i>
 ## what